jneubert/reveal-test/md-slides/part2c.md

 - Shape Expressions (ShEx) allow to define complex constraints
 - Additional reports can be created via SPARQL queries

+Note: ShEx can also be used to define views on to the data, which can exist in parallel to other views

 ---

 ## Revision control and patroling